bitcoin-dev-project/sim-ln/README.md

 ```
 "start_secs": the time to start sending payments
 "count": the total number of payments to send
+"activity_name": an optional name for each activity description, used as the logging prefix to relate logs to their corresponding activity
 ```

 > If `start_secs` is not provided the payments will begin as soon as the simulation starts (default=0)

 > If `count` is not provided the payments will continue for as long as the simulation runs (default=None)

+> If `activity_name` is not provided the index of each activity description will be used as the logging prefix

 The example simulation file below sets up the following simulation:
 * Connect to `Alice` running LND to generate activity.